-Blue light is the high-energy waves within the light spectrum that are similar to UV rays, but visible to the human eye.
+Blue light’s high-energy waves are similar to UV rays but visible to the human eye.

 Whether it’s sunny or cloudy, you’ll find high concentrations of blue light outdoors from the sun’s rays.
-Indoors, sources of blue light include digital devices (TVs, tablets, phones and computers) and artificial lighting; especially fluorescent lights, compact fluorescent light bulbs and LED lights.
+Indoors, sources of blue light include digital devices (TVs, tablets, phones and computers) and artificial lighting—especially fluorescent and LED lights.

 Our eyes offer a natural filter for most light, but they don’t provide sufficient protection against blue light rays.